-Fair value represents the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value of investment properties is based on valuation estimates prepared by an independent appraiser.
+Fair value is the estimated price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+The fair value of investment properties shall reflect market conditions at the end of the reporting period.
+Fair value is time-specific as of a given date.
+As market conditions could change, the amounts presented as fair value could be incorrect or inadequate at another date.
+The fair value of investment properties is based on valuation methods performed by third-party appraisers who are members of the Appraisal Institute of Canada.